About Mexico City

 Money-Saving Tips:

-1. Eat Like a Local: Opt for street food and local eateries for authentic and affordable meals.
+2. Eat at local markets and street food stalls for authentic and affordable meals.

 Local Payment Customs and Tipping Practices:

-By following this budget guide, you can enjoy all that Mexico City has to offer without breaking the bank.
+By following this budget guide, you can enjoy Mexico City's vibrant culture, delicious cuisine, and fascinating history without breaking the bank.
 Happy travels!

 Local Tips & Insights